MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 end
 ```

-This is specially usefull if the new method is more performant than the older one.
+This is especially useful if the new method is more performant than the older one.
 You'll get
 instant performance without changing your code.

 ## Don't use comments as backup